jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

   call_me(chunk_of_code)
   ```
   - if `name` initialization and assignment is removed, then code will return a NameError - the `Proc` has no knowledge of the `name` local variable used in the block [6]
+  - artifacts that are in-scope at the time the closure is created (e.g., a Proc is instantiated) are part of the binding [29 q12, q15]

 ### Scope ==???==